 Spectre is Daniel Craig’s fourth outing as Bond, and again it appears he outgrew the character after 2006’s Casino Royale.
 Reportedly sick of Bond, the actor has been ambivalent about reprising the role for a fifth time.

-In Spectre, a taped tip-off from his late boss Judi Dench has Bond chasing a shadowy international crime organisation.
+In Spectre, a taped tip-off from his dead boss Judi Dench has Bond chasing a shadowy international crime organisation.
 He’s taken himself off to Mexico on a terrorist-hunting vacation, where he causes mayhem in a fantastic opening sequence.

 The trail leads first to the iconic Monica Bellucci, whose highly publicized appearance is pretty disappointing.
 Instead, sleepy-eyed French actress Léa Seydoux is our supposedly strong, savvy female character.
 She looks very young next to craggy Craig, and can’t compare to the memory of Eva Green’s Vesper Lynd.
 Sob.

 I preferred the Fiennes/Scott confrontations to the ones between Christophe Waltz’s villain and Craig’s 007, who I kept forgetting is a ruthless government assassin.

 Ultimately, it’s a Bond movie (the most expensive one ever made), so it’s easy to be entertained by the scale and the stunts.
 It really isn’t as silly as Skyfall, with its much-mocked Home Alone-style final battle.
 But it isn’t the sequel Casino Royale – that one time Bond was good – deserved.